 Welcome to our dream place.
 We are, Thomas and Helen Ebersoll, and we first discovered the Wolgan valley on a camping trip to Wollemi National Park.
 Like many people before us, we were amazed by the spectacular scenery of this magic place and excited by the possibility of creating something really special here.
 Little did we imagine that one day, our dream would start to become a reality.
-Now with our family, our daughter, Marianna, now aged 17, and dog, Bella, we are up and running.
-We opened our first cabin in 2004, the second in 2006, the third in 2007, the Shower and Toilet Block in 2010 and the fourth cabin was opened for the Newnes Marathon in June 2013.
+Now with our family, our daughter, Marianna, now aged 21, and dog, Ruskin, we are up and running.
+We opened our first cabin in 2004, the second in 2006, the third in 2007, the Shower and Toilet Block in 2010 and the fourth cabin was opened for the Glow Worm Marathon in June 2013.

 Surrounded by the wilderness of Wollemi National Park, spectacular sandstone cliffs, rain-forested canyons and the historic ruins of the former shale oil mining town, we invite you to stay in our unique, hand-crafted cabins and experience this stunning place.

 Our cabins offer you comfort not yet seen at Newnes.
 They are all self contained with a modern kitchen, bathroom and verandahs with spectacular views.
 The smaller cabins, the "Capertee" Cabin (we also call it the "Honeymoon Lodge") and the Colo cabin, both sleep 4 in an open-plan area.
 The "Colo" is similar in design to the "Capertee" but with the addition of a tower sleeping area and study nook.
 The larger cabin, the "Wolgan" cabin sleeps 6 and is designed for wheelchair access.
 This spacious cabin has one bedroom and an open living area.
 Our latest cabin - the Wollemi -is also our largest.
 It sleeps 9 guests in three bedrooms and a large living area.
 It features our famous tower dining room and you just have to experience it.